alialsawad/DSA_2_Submission/README.md

 print(sortArray([5,2,3,1]))
 ```

----
+"Another well-known way to find a better partitioning element is to take a sample of three elements from the file, then to use the median of the three for the partitioning element.
+By choosing the three elements from the left, middle, and right of the array...
+This improvement is called the median-of-three method.
+The median-of-three method helps quicksort in three ways.
+First, it makes the worst case much more unlikely to occur in any actual sort.
+For the sort to take N^2 time, two out of the three elements examined must be among the largest or among the smallest elements in the file, and this event must happen consistently through most of the partitions.
+Second, it eliminates the need for a sentinel key for partitioning, because this function is served by one of the three elements that are examined before partitioning.
+Third, it reduces the total average running time of the algorithm by about 5 percent."[4]

+**Sources**:

+- [1] Sedgewick, R. and Wayne, K. (2011).
+Algorithms.
+4th ed.
+Addison-Wesley Professional, p.298.
+- [2] Sedgewick, R. and Wayne, K. (2011).
+Algorithms.
+4th ed.
+Addison-Wesley Professional, p.299.
+- [3] Sedgewick, R. and Wayne, K. (2011).
+Algorithms.
+4th ed.
+Addison-Wesley Professional, p.301.
+- [4] Sedgewick, R. (1998).
+Algorithms In C: Fundamentals, Data Structures, Sorting, Searching, Parts 1-4, 3rd ed.
+Pearson Education, 7.5 Median-of-Three Partitioning

-## 4. Collatz Conjecture
+## **4. Collatz Conjecture**

 The Collatz conjecture is a mathematical problem that is unsolved as of yet.
-Essentially, it states that for any positive integer 𝑛, we can arrive to the integer 1 by following the rules:
+Essentially, it states that for any positive integer n, we can arrive to the integer 1 by following the rules:

 - 3x + 1 if x is odd
 - x/2 if x is even

-Code the Collatz conjecture using Python by creating a recursive function called collatz(n)
+### Code the Collatz conjecture using Python by creating a recursive function called collatz(n)

 ```python
 def collatz(n):